NiicoAdasme/api-convert-pdf-to-voice/README.md

 4. In some http client like Postman put the URL and add /api/pdf with POST method and select body *form-data*
 5. Add the key "pdf" file type
 6. Add the key "format".
 You can use mp3, aac, flac, ogg, wav and wma.
 Default: flac (opcional)
-7. Once you audio file is downloaded, please get request to /api/delete for delete the files in the server
+7. Once you audio file is downloaded, you can get request to /api/delete for delete the files in the server

 ### Here is an example
 ![Postman Rquest](https://github.com/NiicoAdasme/api-convert-pdf-to-voice/blob/main/src/assets/example.png?raw=true)